TuanKietTran/Snake-Game/README.md

 # Snake-Game
-Learn how to make an og game
+Learn how to make an OG game

+#1 Setup